stephenjohnlimb/boot/WindowsNetworkWithMultipass.md

 #### Command Line to create a new virtual switch

-Use a powershell `As Administrator` and do the following (I'm using 192.18.0.1/24 here).
+Use a powershell `As Administrator` and do the following (I'm using 192.168.64.1/24 here).
 ```
 New-VMSwitch -SwitchName "NATSwitch" -SwitchType Internal
-New-NetIPAddress -IPAddress 192.168.0.1 -PrefixLength 24 -InterfaceAlias "vEthernet (NATSwitch)"
+New-NetIPAddress -IPAddress 192.168.64.1 -PrefixLength 24 -InterfaceAlias "vEthernet (NATSwitch)"
-New-NetNAT -Name "NATNetwork" -InternalIPInterfaceAddressPrefix 192.168.0.0/24
+New-NetNAT -Name "NATNetwork" -InternalIPInterfaceAddressPrefix 192.168.64.0/24

 # To check these values you can look in the Hyper-V Manager in Windows or
 Get-NetAdapter
 Get-NetIPAddress
 Get-NetNat

+# You can remove them with
+Remove-NetNat NATNetwork
+Remove-NetIPAddress 192.168.64.1
 ```

 #### Upgrade multipass